 Spending levels and trends

 Policies have to be funded adequately to reach their goals.
-An examination of expenditures and budget funding for a SA-CT will provide insight into whether resources are aligned with the needs of the population.
+An examination of expenditures and budget funding for a SA-CT will provide insight into whether resources are aligned with the needs of the population and the objectives of the programme.
 Proper financing including measures to contain costs is key to ensure the sustainability of the program in the short and long term.

+As non-contributory mechanisms such as social assistance cash transfers tend to put a strain on financing and the fiscal space for social protection, particularly in times of crisis or in countries with high levels of poverty, it is essential to facilitate transitions to contributory social insurance mechanisms.
+This includes enabling and promoting transitions to formality and formal employment, which contributes to broadening the tax base and creating the fiscal space that is necessary to finance social protection programmes, including social assistance.

 Through the detailed trend analysis, one can identify whether SA-CT program under review is likely to require greater resources in the future, which can be financed through reprioritization, either from another social protection program or from another area of government spending.
 To understand the underlying factors which explain (absolute or relative) contractions or expansions in financing of a cash transfer, it is useful to take into account the overall strategic direction, evolution of needs and other factors.
 Size of the budget for SA-CT program is the main “input” for the SA-CT program, determining its “outputs”.
 It also reveals priorities of the national governments.